SPT-Mod-Dev/SPT-Mod-Dev/README.md

  - Removed extra chromium cost for upgrading armour to 15 clicks

- - Advanced Small Cannon increased ic cost to 2.7, from 2.5
+ - Advanced Small Cannon increased ic cost to 2.7, from 2.5 decreased soft attack to 28, from 29 decreased hard attack to 17.5, from 18.5 decreased breakthrough to 6.5, from 7.5
  - Improved Medium Cannon reduced speed penalty to -0.2, from -0.3
  - Advanced Medium Cannon increased soft attack to 34.5, from 33.5 increased hard attack to 26, from 25